-Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, and the rooftop outdoor amenity area.
-Figure 1A illustrates the study site and surrounding context, while Figure 1B illustrates the rooftop outdoor amenity areas.
+Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, the garden and courtyard amenity areas, building access points, and parking lots.
+Figure 1 illustrates the study site and surrounding context.
 Figures 2A and 2B illustrate the computational model used to conduct the study.